-Thus began the famous Victorian legal cases relating to the “Tichborne Claimant”, and the man who appeared in 1866 claiming to be Roger.
-Henry Danby Seymour was violently opposed to the Claimant (a man referred to as Thomas Castro or as Arthur Orton), and Alfred Seymour MP for Salisbury would also appear in the coming battle which bankrupted the Tichborne Estates.
+Thus began the famous Victorian legal cases relating to the “Tichborne Claimant”, and the man (referred to as Thomas Castro, also as Arthur Orton) who appeared in 1866 claiming to be Roger.
+Lady Tichborne accepted him as her lost son, and others became convinced, but her brother Henry Danby Seymour was violently opposed to the Claimant, and Alfred Seymour MP for Salisbury would also appear in the coming legal battle which eventually bankrupted the Tichborne Estates.

 In May 1871, the battle was joined.
 35,000 questions were asked in Court and on the 103rd day the case was stopped; “Roger” had a writ of perjury entered against him, he was arrested and taken to Newgate on 7th March 1872.

 On 21 April 1873 the trial “Regina v Castro” commenced and, occupying 188 court days, was one of the lengthiest to be heard in an English court.
 On 28 February 1894 the court declared that the defendant was not Roger Tichborne and he was sentenced to two consecutive terms of seven years’ imprisonment.
 Within a month the Tichborne Estates Act was passed to pay the £92,000 legal costs out of the estate.